-I am so grateful to be able to be able to write, record and perform music for a living.
+I am so grateful to be able to write, record and perform music for a living.

 Music is such a gift to us all and I appreciate it more with each passing day.